tristanseifert/TSAppKit/README.md

 ### TSMouseTrackingView
 A custon NSView subclass that sets up a tracking rectangle for its bounds, and issues notifications when the mouse enters or leaves its bounds, as well for mouse down and mouse up events.

+### TSCoreData
+Provides a basic CoreData stack.
+Exposes the managed object context, persistend store coordinator, and managed object model as properties.

+To use, create an object model called "TSCoreData" and include it as part of the application's bundle resources.

 ## License
 See `LICENSE.md` for licensing information.
 If you use this library, just add a little line somewhere that you found this helpful.
 A link would be nice, but it's not required—just don't go claiming it as your own work!